HITL Policies

 How it works

-When HITL is enabled, the engine wraps every tool invocation in a HITLWrapper.
-Before each call executes, the wrapper evaluates the active policy and takes one of three actions:
+HITL is on by default.
+When the engine runs a tool call, it evaluates the active policy and takes one of three actions:

 - approve — pause and prompt the user; execution continues only after explicit approval